M u m s Mate

 The incubation period usually lasts for 10-12 days (during which there are no symptoms).
 Infections occurs by droplets from the mouth or nose.
 It maystart like a bad cold with lots of catarrh and a temperature.
 Infected people remain contagious from the appearance of the first symptoms until 3-5 daysafter the rash appears.

+The classical symptoms of measles include a fever for at least 3 days duration, and the three C's, cough, coryza (runny nose) and conjunctivitis (red eyes).
 The fever may reach up to 40 degrees Celsius (105 Fahrenheit).
 Koplik's spots seen inside the mouth are pathognomic (diagnostic) for measles but are notoften seen, even in real cases of measles because they are transient and may disappear within a day of arising.

 The rash in measles is classically described as a generalised, maculopapular, erythematous rash that begins several days after the fever starts.
 It starts onthe head before spreading to cover most of the body.
 The measles rash also classically stains by changing colour to dark brown from red before disappear-ing later.
 The rash can be itchy.